-Challenges: As most BBOs had not implemented any USAID-funded project before, they had little understanding of USAID rules and regulations and limited familiarity with approaches related to Gender Equality and Social Inclusion (GESI), private sector engagement (PSE), and communications.
-Regarding GESI, almost none of the proposals submitted mentioned GESI and none of the selected BBOs had experience analyzing or implementing GESI.
+Challenges: As most BBOs had not implemented any USAID-funded project before, they had little understanding of USAID rules and regulations and limited familiarity with approaches related to Gender Equality and Social Inclusion (GESI), Private Sector Engagement (PSE), and communications.
+Regarding GESI, almost none of the proposals submitted mentioned GESI and none of the eventually selected BBOs had experience analyzing GESI or making their work GESI-responsive.
 BBOs were largely not familiar with engaging the private sector.
 Related to communications, most BBOs were not familiar with USAID's branding and marking requirements and did not have an organizational communications strategy.
-Additionally, the initiative monitoring, evaluation and learning (MEL) plan and associated indicators were new to most BBOs.
-Although project indicators had been included in the APS and RFA, few of the applications made any reference to them.
+Additionally, the CII monitoring, evaluation, and learning (MEL) plan and associated indicators were new to most BBOs.
+Although Project indicators had been included in the APS and RFA, few of the applications made any reference to them.

-Reducing Pollution's Response: The project developed guidelines for GESI, PSE and communications for BBOs to use.
+Reducing Pollution's Response: The project developed guidelines for GESI, PSE, and communications for BBOs to use.

-The Reducing Pollution team used the project's GESI Strategy to help BBOs understand how to integrate GESI into interventions and create an inclusive environment for stakeholders to join initiatives.
-GESI checklists for each CII to have assisted BBOs to easily understand and incorporate GESI mainstreaming into specific activities.
+The Reducing Pollution team used the Project's GESI Strategy to help BBOs understand how to integrate GESI into their interventions and create an inclusive enabling environment for stakeholders to join initiatives.
+GESI checklists for each CII have assisted BBOs to easily understand and incorporate GESI mainstreaming into specific activities.

-The PSE tools enabled BBOs to build PSE action plans with priority PSE actions that were streamlined into the existing workplan.
-These action plans are expected to potentially engage a range of private sector stakeholders in the initiatives and contribute to their sustainability.
+The PSE tools enabled BBOs to build their PSE action plans with priority PSE actions that were mainstreamed into the existing workplan.
+These action plans are expected to help them to potentially engage a range of private sector stakeholders in the initiatives and contribute to their sustainability.

-The communications guidance from the project has supported BBOs to develop and implement their communications plan to achieve their desired results.
-The MEL plan of each initiative was developed by BBOs with close guidance and support from the Reducing Pollution team to help BBOs document their progress.
+The communications guidance from the Project has supported BBOs to develop and implement their communications plan to achieve their desired results.
+The MEL plan of each initiative was developed by BBOs with close guidance and support from the Reducing Pollution team to help BBOs to document their progress.